-The passing of a year can bring a marked change in the weather and the surrounding environment.
-The four seasons — winter, spring, summer, autumn — can vary significantly in characteristics, and can prompt changes in the world around them.
-Let's take an overview of these four separate periods.
+The four seasons — winter, spring, summer, autumn — can vary significantly in characteristics and can prompt changes in the world around them.
+Here, we explore the seasons of the year in more detail.

 Attributes of the seasons may vary by location, but there are still broad definitions that cross most of the boundaries.

 In the spring, seeds take root and vegetation begins to grow.
 The weather is warmer and often wetter.
 Animals wake or return from warmer climates, often with newborns.
 Melting snow from the previous season, along with increased rainfall, can cause flooding along waterways, according to the Federal Emergency Management Agency (FEMA).

 In the summer, temperatures may increase to the hottest of the year.
 If they spike too high, heat waves or droughts may cause trouble for people, animals, and plants.
 For example, in the summer of 2003, the high temperatures claimed more than 30,000 lives, according to Encyclopedia Britannica.
 Rainfall may increase in some areas, as well.
 Others may receive less water, and forest fires may become more frequent.